scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 Operating System not set to generate core dump files ....................................................

-If Scylla restarts for some reason and there is no core dump file, the OS system daemon needs to be modified.
+If ScyllaDB restarts for some reason and there is no core dump file, the OS system daemon needs to be modified.

 **Procedure**